-Y17-coded death certificates from any individual state was 21 (coincidentally, Texas in 2013).
+Y17-coded death certificates from any individual state was 21 (Texas itself, in 2013).
 In 2016, CPSC received 56 Y17-coded death certificates from Texas, and 129 from the entire country.
 In 2016, Michigan, the second highest number of Y17, had 13.
 In 2017, death certificates from Texas with the Y17 code dropped to 34 but were still much higher than any state for any year.
 In 2017, the second highest number of Y17-coded death certificates was only six by Oklahoma and Oregon.
 NCHS records indicate 94 Y17s in 2016, and 85 in 2017.
 For these two years, CPSC has 90 Y17-coded death certificates from Texas, more than the rest of the country combined.
 Clearly, in 2016 and 2017, some discrepancy exists with the way Texas codes Y17 death certificates compared to the rest of the states in the country.
 As noted in the prior year's report, it appeared as though there were many 2018 death certificates missing from the CPSC database as of the search date for that year's report.
-That report anticipated additional collection (from particular states), but the expected missing reports have gone unreported without any change from July 2021 through September 2022.
+That report anticipated additional collection from particular states, but the expected missing reports have gone unreported without any change from July 2021 through September 2023.
 CPSC data for 2019 also appears to be incomplete from all states, even if most are complete.
-With reporting for 2018 and 2019 still incomplete, no comparable adjustments are made for 2019, or changes to the prior calculations for previous years, in the absence of the anticipated additional death certificate reporting from some states for those prior years.
+With reporting for still incomplete for 2018, 2019, and now also 2020, no comparable adjustments are made for these three years.

-Thus far, Texas, Washington, and Wisconsin have reported considerably fewer relevant deaths for the years 2018 and 2019 than typical of previous years.
-Therefore, the death certificate data available to CPSC for 2018 and 2019, likely underrepresents the distribution of deaths among those three states (i.e., Texas, Washington, and Wisconsin).
-Estimation methodologies in this report generally assume randomized non-reporting, which does not appear to represent an accurate assumption of distribution at the individual state level for 2018 and 2019.
-To a lesser degree, incomplete estimates by region may also merit some skepticism for the incomplete years 2018 and 2019.
-Despite these caveats, the incomplete estimates for 2018 and 2019 nevertheless, may provide valuable information, in assessing the U.S. as a whole.
+Thus far, Texas, Washington, and Wisconsin have reported considerably fewer relevant deaths for the years 2018 through 2020 than typical of previous years.
+Therefore, the death certificate data available to CPSC for 2018 through 2020 likely underrepresent the distribution of deaths among those three states (i.e., Texas, Washington, and Wisconsin).
+Estimation methodologies in this report generally assume randomized non-reporting, which does not appear to represent an accurate assumption of distribution at the individual state level for 2018 through 2020.
+To a lesser degree, incomplete estimates by region may also merit some skepticism for the incomplete years 2018 through 2020.
+Despite these caveats, the incomplete estimates for 2018 through 2020 nevertheless may provide valuable information in assessing the U.S. as a whole.

 To compensate for the apparent anomalies in 2016 and 2017 only, this report maintains the most recent report's substitution of the average yearly number of Y17 reports from the prior 10 years for Texas, in place of the 2016 and 2017 count of Texas Y17s in the scaling calculations.
 The average number of Y17-coded death certificates from the previous 10 years is 7.6.
-However, no similar compensation appears appropriate yet for 2018 and 2019.
+However, no similar compensation has been applied yet for more recent years 2018 through 2020, because data collection is ongoing.